Veering branched surfaces, surgeries, and geodesic flows: Veering branched surfaces

 Finally, each triple point of $B$ is of one of the two forms illustrated in \Cref{fig:vbslocal}.
 (Note that this uses the assumption that $M$ is oriented.)
-We color these two types of triple points blue and red respectively.
+We color a triple point blue if it is of the form on the left, and color it red if it is of the form on the right.
 Each edge of $\Delta$ is the top edge of a unique tetrahedron, and we color the edge with the same color as the triple point dual to this tetrahedron.
-A good mnemonic to this is that an edge of $\Delta$ is b\emph{L}ue or \emph{R}ed if the sector of $B$ dual to it has `fins' on the bottom spiralling in the left-handed or right-handed direction respectively.
+A good mnemonic for this is that an edge of $\Delta$ is b\textbf{L}ue or \textbf{R}ed if the sector of $B$ dual to it has `fins' on the bottom spiralling in the left-handed or right-handed direction respectively.

 To verify that this makes $\Delta$ into a veering triangulation, we look at how the edges are colored in each tetrahedron.
 There are two cases here depending on whether the dual triple point is colored blue or red, and in either case we see that the coloring satisfies \Cref{defn:vt}.
 It is also straightforward to see that $B$ is then the unstable branched surface of $\Delta$. \end{proof}